ChrisLally/code-adk/_research/topics/1-framework-overview/README.md

 This research topic focuses on analyzing and comparing different agentic frameworks to determine the best fit for our AI coding agent.

-## Key Areas of Investigation

-- **Framework Analysis:** A comparative study of Google ADK and Agno.
-LangGraph may be investigated in a later phase.
-- **Architectural Patterns:** Evaluating single-agent vs. multi-agent systems.
-- **Integration and Tooling:** Assessing protocols like MCP and IDE integration.
-- **Security and Reliability:** Defining best practices for secure and reliable agent operation.

 ## Research Structure

 This directory is organized into sub-topics, each with its own set of research notes, prompts, and summaries.